ksgwxfan/climate-parser/README.md

 * on all stats functions, consider also outputting the temperature quantity if different than total recordqty
 * in `errorStats`, account for times when `SNWD` goes up without any `SNOW` in the recent record
 * consider adding a max snow depth for week/month/year output?
+* Check/consider the need of including exclusion thresholds in monthly stat compilation (during init).
+Currently, seemingly only used in the yearStats output, so no biggie (unless I overlooked something)
+* consider a making "this day in history" function??? could already be handled by 'dayRank'
+* add fixed output to `allDayRank`
+* include more kwargs for `valueSearch`
+* include error-addressing in `allDayRank, allMonthRank, and valueSearch` functions

 [&#8679; back to Contents](#contents)